Glamour (magazine): Glamour Women of the Year Awards

+Each autumn, the magazine organizes the "Glamour Women of the Year Awards", which recognize women in the public eye.
+In 2007, golfer Lorena Ochoa won the award.
+In 2008, the award was bestowed on two Yemenis: 10-year-old divorcee Nujood Ali, and the lawyer who took on her case.
+Nujood's courage was praised at the award ceremony by prominent attendees, including Hillary Clinton and Condoleezza Rice.

 Glamour Top College Women Awards

 Beginning in 1957, the magazine selected a top ten list of outstanding college women across the country.
 Originally, the list was composed of the best dressed college juniors in America, but was changed for more substance with categories such as academic achievement, community service, and career goals as leading criteria.
 Hundreds of college juniors apply each year.
 Past winners and finalists include Martha Stewart, Diane Sawyer, and Swati Mia Saini.